Frequently Asked Questions

 • Balancing Academic & Career-related Goals

 This agreement is recommended for members who would like to participate in GPS-STEM activities that require significant time commitments.
-It is required only for members who would like to participate in an internship.
 Additionally, the Graduate Division offers a campus-wide Individual Development Plan (IDP_form) that is now required for specific graduate programs.
 If you are required to complete the Graduate Division form, we suggest using our agreement as a supplement for the career planning section (excluding the PI signature page).

 General Questions